Sleep Deprivation Increase Impacts Learning

 Email This Story

-Shrija Maganti, sophomore, is a staff reporter for the Marquette Messenger.
-Along with being a part of Messenger, she is also a part of the Robotics and...
+Shrija Maganti, junior, is a staff reporter for the Marquette Messenger.
+She is also a part of the robotics and tennis teams.
+Outside of school, Shrija...